ameya98/pr2roc/README.md

 ## References

 Jesse Davis and Mark Goadrich.
 2006. *The relationship between Precision-Recall and ROC curves*.
-In Proceedings of the 23rd international conference on Machine Learning (ICML ’06).
+In Proceedings of the 23rd International Conference on Machine Learning (ICML ’06).
 Association for Computing Machinery, New York, NY, USA, 233–240.
 DOI: https://doi.org/10.1145/1143844.1143874